 In 2020-21, GCPHN funded providers saw over 8,000 unique clients access the Stepped Care programs.
-The rate of referrals to PHN funded services across low intensity, psychological therapy and clinical care coordination continued to rise in Q4 as compared to Q3.
+The rate of referrals to PHN funded services across low intensity, psychological therapy and clinical care coordination continued to rise in Q4 (October, November, December) as compared to Q3 (July, August, September).
 These high referral rates are placing significant pressure on all services.

-Additionally, utilisation of MBS funded psychological services remained high in 2021.
-The figure below indicates this.
-Demand on services as evidenced by presentations to general practice for anxiety and depression, which flow onto community mental health services, remains well above 2019 data.
+Data extracted through Primary Sense, GCPHN data extraction and population health management clinical audit tool, shows that demand on services as evidenced by presentations to general practice for anxiety and depression, which flow onto community mental health services, significantly increased from 2019-2020 to 2020-2021 (Figure 5).
 This presents a challenge as some GCPHN Psychological Service providers (PSP) have very high waiting times for appointments.
 Psychological Services have continued to express their preference to take MBS clients over PSP clients as the administrative burden of the MBS program is less with no reporting, or performance monitoring requirements.